 Figure 6.12 illustrates the effect of water velocity on the depth of biofilms.

-Biofilms collect suspended solids that enter the tower via the makeup and air flow to produce mud-like deposits that can become very thick.
+Biofilms collect suspended solids that enter the tower through the makeup and air flow to produce mud-like deposits that can become very thick.

-The deposits can close off fill passages, which, of course, reduces air-water contact and degrades heat transfer.
+The deposits can close off fill passages, which reduces air-water contact and degrades heat transfer.
 Deposition can also add enormous weight to the fill.
-Both effects are clearly shown below.
+Both effects are shown below.

 Microbiological colonies tend to accumulate in the middle of the fill pack.
 Water velocities directly under the spray nozzles are generally high enough to discourage microbe adhesion.
-Additionally, fouling tends to be more intense in the middle of the fill than at the bottom because suspended solids are filtered out prior to reaching the lowest fill layer and because the last few inches of fill do not physically support a soft deposit mass.
-The absence of microbial colonies at either the top or bottom of the fill, combined with the difficulty of inspecting the middle layers, often allows fouling to progress undetected until it has reached an advanced stage.
+Fouling is typically more pronounced in the middle of the fill, as suspended solids are filtered out before reaching the bottom, and the lowest layer does not support soft deposits.
+The lack of observable microbial colonies on the upper or lower surfaces of the fill, coupled with challenges in assessing the intermediate layers, frequently results in fouling developing unnoticed until it is well advanced.
 Personnel at power plants and industrial facilities have attempted to monitor fill fouling during tower operation using sections of fill suspended from load cells, or by cutting an access window into the end of the tower casing to allow a middle section to be removed periodically for inspection using a man lift, or by suspending a section of fill beneath the main fill pack to allow it to be easily inspected and weighed.
-These monitoring techniques may be somewhat effective, but none have proven to be totally satisfactory.
+While these monitoring techniques demonstrate some degree of effectiveness, none have yet been shown to provide completely satisfactory results.

-Several methods exist to remove biological/silt deposits from cooling tower fill.
-Hyper-halogenation is one method, but effectiveness may be limited.
-Furthermore, the high chlorine concentration can cause corrosion to system components, and, when the cleaning is complete, the waste stream may require treatment before discharge.
+Several methods exist for removing biological or silt deposits from cooling tower fill, including hyper-halogenation, although its effectiveness may be limited.
+High chlorine levels can corrode system components and, after cleaning, the waste may need treatment before discharge.
 Microbiological colonies have high water content and will shrink and detach from surfaces when thoroughly dried.
 US Patent 5,558,157 outlines this method for biofilm removal in shell and tube heat exchangers.
-However, effectively drying out cooling tower fill can prove problematic even with the help of fans.
+However, drying out cooling tower fill can prove problematic even with the help of fans.
 Chlorine dioxide has also served as a cleaner for cooling tower biofilms with some success.

-The most widely practiced and effective cleaning chemical for microbiological deposits is hydrogen peroxide (H2O2).
-Peroxide is effective due to its oxidizing strength and from the physical action of oxygen micro-bubbles produced as it reacts with organic deposits.
-The decomposition products of peroxide are water and oxygen, and thus the compound has a very positive environmental profile.
-Typical dosages are in the 500-3,000 ppm range of active chemical.
+Hydrogen peroxide (H2O2) is the most utilized and effective cleaning agent for removing microbiological deposits.
+Peroxide is effective because of its oxidizing strength and from the physical action of oxygen micro-bubbles produced as it reacts with organic deposits.
+The decomposition products of peroxide are water and oxygen and the compound has a very positive environmental profile.
+Typical dosages are in the 500–3,000 ppm range of active chemical.
 As with most cleaning processes of this type, addition of low levels of surfactants will help loosen deposits.
-Polymeric dispersants are often also included to keep dislodged solids in suspension until they can be discharged.
+Polymeric dispersants are often included to keep dislodged solids in suspension until they can be discharged.

 Mist Eliminators